 - How do you compensate and is ownership an option?

 - What are other employees in the role or on the team saying?

 Applying – make it seamless to go from the posting to the next step and so on through the process.
 The less time investment, fewer clicks, and text inputs — the better for right now.
-Don’t make friction by forcing candidates jump through hoops, create accounts, or take tests at this point.
+Don’t make friction by forcing candidates to jump through hoops, create accounts, or take tests at this point.

 Tags – aka “skills we’re looking for” is the place to get granular.
 Including 3-10 unique skill tags will link the posting sitewide on TECHdotMN (database, events, news, etc.), making it more visible in front of a relevant visitor.
-[Marketing] is not a specific tag, but [Salesforce], [CRM] or [copywriting] — such skills commonly found in marketing are.
+[Marketing] is not a specific tag, but [Salesforce], [CRM] or [copywriting] — skills commonly found in marketing — are.
 Similarly, tags like [developer] or [programming] are vague compared to the vast variety of niche technical skill tags found throughout the site.
 Pull a couple from the description and use them to your advantage here.